 Rothe House is the only example of an early 17th century merchant’s townhouse in Ireland.
-Rothe House was built between 1594 and 1610 by one of the city’s leading citizens at the time John Rothe Fitz Piers.
-The house actually comprises three buildings, one behind the other; the additional buildings were added in 1604 and 1610 to accommodate the merchant’s growing family of 12 children!
+Rothe House was built between 1594 and 1610 by John Rothe Fitz Piers.
+The house is comprised of three buildings, one behind the other.
+The additional buildings were added in 1604 and 1610 to accommodate the merchant’s growing family of twelve children.

 The Rothe Family, along with a handful of other wealthy families, dictated Kilkenny’s trade and controlled its civic government from the late Middle Ages until the 17th Century.
-Rothe House is open to the public as a Museum, displaying some of the 2,500 artefacts collected by the Kilkenny Archaeological Society since its founding in 1947.
-These artefacts all relate to Kilkenny, some dating as far back as pre-historic times.
+Rothe House is open to the public as a museum, displaying some of the 2,500 artefacts collected by the Kilkenny Archaeological Society since its founding in 1947.

-Rothe House Gardens opened in 2008 and are a reconstruction of an early 17th century urban walled garden; the ½ acre gardens are also open to the public.
+Rothe House Gardens opened in 2008 and are a reconstruction of an early 17th century urban walled garden.
+The half-acre gardens are also open to the public.